luismunyoz/CodeKata/README.md

 Our goods are priced individually.
 In addition, there are special deals on some combinations of products.

-For example, item ‘A’ might cost 50 pence individually, but we have a special
+For example, item ‘A’ might cost 50 cent individually, but we have a special
-offer: buy three ‘A’s and they'll cost you £1.30.
+offer: buy three ‘A’s and they'll cost you 1'30€.
 In fact this week's prices
 are:

 ## Product prices